richbodo/richbodo.github.io/_posts/2015-12-6-the-booger-argument.markdown

 layout: post
 title:  "The Booger Argument"
 date:   Sun Dec  6 14:25:23 PST 2015
-categories: github writing sci-fi simulation humor
+categories: github writing sci-fi simulation humor short-stories 2015
 ---
 "There are things in the process view of others that you cannot see in your process view - things you cannot imagine." - A.E.
 Sukinami